icopy-site/awesome/docs/awesome/free-for-dev.md

   * [sandstorm.io](https://sandstorm.io/) — Sandstorm is an open source operating system for personal and private clouds.
 Free plan offers 200 MB storage and 5 grains free
   * [scn.sap.com](https://scn.sap.com/docs/DOC-56411) — The in-memory Platform-as-a-Service offering from SAP.
 Free developer accounts come with 1 GB structured, 1 GB unstructured, 1 GB of Git data and allow you to run HTML5, Java and HANA XS apps
   * [workers.dev](https://workers.dev) - Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
   * [zeit.co/now](https://zeit.co/now) — Serverless platform with support for multiple languages (including static sites) and single command deployment.
-Free tier includes SSL, 20GB bandwidth, 100 deployments.
+Free tier includes SSL, unlimited (Fair Use) bandwidth, 100 deployments.
   * [Platform9](https://platform9.com/) - Managed Kubernetes service designed for developers.
 Free developer accounts come with up to 3 clusters & 20 nodes cluster.
+  * [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
+It runs your code close to users and scales compute in cities where your app is busiest.
+Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
+Free for side projects, $10/mo of service credit that automatically applies to any paid service.
+And if you ran really small virtual machines, credits will go a long way.

 ## BaaS